Rotation (mathematics): In relativity

 A generalization of a rotation applies in special relativity, where it can be considered to operate on a four-dimensional space, spacetime, spanned by three space dimensions and one of time.
 In special relativity, this space is called Minkowski space, and the four-dimensional rotations, called Lorentz transformations, have a physical interpretation.
 These transformations preserve a quadratic form called the spacetime interval.

 If a rotation of Minkowski space is in a space-like plane, then this rotation is the same as a spatial rotation in Euclidean space.
 By contrast, a rotation in a plane spanned by a space-like dimension and a time-like dimension is a hyperbolic rotation, and if this plane contains the time axis of the reference frame, is called a "Lorentz boost".
 These transformations demonstrate the pseudo-Euclidean nature of the Minkowski space.
-Hyperbolic rotations are sometimes described as squeeze mappings and frequently appear on Minkowski diagrams that visualize (1 + 1)-dimensional pseudo-Euclidean geometry on planar drawings.
-The study of relativity is deals with the Lorentz group generated by the space rotations and hyperbolic rotations.
+Hyperbolic rotations are sometimes described as "squeeze mappings" and frequently appear on Minkowski diagrams that visualize (1 + 1)-dimensional pseudo-Euclidean geometry on planar drawings.
+The study of relativity deals with the Lorentz group generated by the space rotations and hyperbolic rotations.

 Whereas SO(3) rotations, in physics and astronomy, correspond to rotations of celestial sphere as a 2-sphere in the Euclidean 3-space, Lorentz transformations from SO(3;1)^{+} induce conformal transformations of the celestial sphere.
 It is a broader class of the sphere transformations known as Möbius transformations.